AI Answering Service For Roofing Contractors

 Can it handle active leak calls after hours?

-It can answer immediately, identify active-leak language, collect key details, and route to your on-call or next-day process.
+It can answer immediately, identify active-leak language, collect key details, and move the caller into your on-call or next-day process.
 It should not diagnose roof damage.

 Can it discuss insurance claims?

 It can handle approved basics and gather claim context.
-Policy-specific coverage questions, legal questions, and adjuster negotiations should route to staff.
+Policy-specific coverage questions, legal questions, and adjuster negotiations should go to staff.

 Is this only for storm restoration roofers?